cybergreen-net/www.cybergreen.net/mitigation/campaign-steps.md

 <h4> Example: </h4>
   1. Target risk conditions: Open SSDP
   2. Mitigation methods:
-    +  Reconfigure the misconigured devices
+<ul><li> Reconfigure the misconigured devices
-    +  Block udp/1900 altogether at the edge of their network.
-Block legacy protocols like chargen and echo that don’t have any real use other than DDOS anymore.
+    <li>  Block udp/1900 altogether at the edge of their network.
+Block legacy protocols like chargen and echo that don’t have any real use other than DDOS anymore.</ul>
   3. Campaign time period: 6 months to 1 year.